The link between GRESB participation and financial returns

-As sustainability continues to gain prominence in the real estate industry, investors and fund managers are increasingly recognizing the potential impact of environmental, social, and governance (ESG) practices on financial performance.
+As sustainability continues to gain prominence in the real estate industry, investors and fund managers are increasingly recognizing the potential impact of responsible investment practices on financial performance.
 In recent years, there has been a significant shift in investor sentiment towards sustainable investing, driven by factors such as increasing awareness of climate change, regulatory changes, and evolving stakeholder expectations.

 Investors understand that sustainable practices go beyond simply fulfilling ethical responsibilities, but they can also have tangible financial benefits.
 Environmental factors, such as energy efficiency and resource management, can lead to reduced operating costs and increased property value over the long term.
 Social factors, such as tenant satisfaction and community engagement, can enhance tenant retention rates and attract high-quality occupants.
 Governance practices, including transparent reporting and effective risk management, can improve operational efficiency and mitigate potential risks.

-Recognizing these potential benefits, investors and fund managers are incorporating ESG considerations into their investment strategies and decision-making processes, but how do ESG practices and disclosures effectively impact a fund’s financial performance?
-Through recent studies on this topic, we are able to draw some key takeaways on the linkage between GRESB participation and non-listed real estate fund returns in Europe and in the US.
+Recognizing these potential benefits, investors and fund managers are incorporating sustainability considerations into their investment strategies and decision-making processes, but how do these practices and disclosures effectively impact a fund’s financial performance?
+Through recent studies on this topic, we are able to draw some key takeaways on the linkage between GRESB participation and non-listed real estate fund returns in Europe, Asia Pacific, and the US.

 Sustainability and Private Equity Real Estate Returns